-"The Art, Philosophy & Contemporary Practices course is unique and encourages strong interdisciplinary relationships between departments and offers students varied and stimulating modules that helped shape our overall learning experience.
+"The Art & Philosophy course is unique and encourages strong interdisciplinary relationships between departments and offers students varied and stimulating modules that helped shape our overall learning experience.
 The tutors and technicians were continuously approachable, helpful and supportive.
 It benefits from being smaller in size to many of the other courses, therefore as a peer group is very supportive and motivating.”

 The fees you pay will depend on your fee status.
 Your fee status is determined by us using the information you provide on your application.

 |Scottish and EU students||£1,820 per year of study (for Sept 2016 entry).
 Fees for September 2017 will be confirmed by the Scottish Government in early 2017.|

 |Rest of UK students||£9,250 per year.
 See our scholarships for rest of UK applicants.|